How To Transport a Dead Body from the UK To India?

 - Let the coroner know that you want to send the body back to India:

 This is done through a ‘Form of Notice to the Coroner anticipating to take a body out of England or Wales’ or ‘First of Scotland Letter’, allotted by the Proxy Fiscal in Scotland.

-This coroner’s notice will be received within four days.
-The body can be repatriated at any time after the coroner has received the confession.
+This coroner’s notice will receive within four days.
+However, the body can repatriate at any time after the coroner has received the confession.

 If there is an emergency, in this situation, you will attach a registrar copy of ‘Certified Death Registrar’ with the coroner’s notice form.